AABearBots/First-Closed-Doors-Competition/README.md

 In its current version, AACloud provides an object (_platform_) containing several other objects:

 * _datasource_: preloads ready-to-consume data comprised of candlesticks and stair patterns;
-* _assistant_: opens, closes and moves positions;
+* _assistant_: opens, closes and moves positions
-* _getPositions_: returns an array with the positions the bot has in the order book.

 The overall strategy when working with trading bots can be summarized in the following bullet points:

 * Bots are executed every one minute.

 * Each time the bot runs, it first needs to understand the context of the current execution.
-Does it have any open positions?
-Have orders placed at an earlier time been filled?
+Bots get the context info from the Assitant module.

 * Then the bot embarks in the calculations required by its trading strategy.
 At this point in time, there are very few indicators offering processed information.
 As a consequence, the bot needs to do all calculations internally.
 Almost all Technical Analysis indicators are calculated from trades and volume data.
 Their formulas are in the pubic domain and even code is readily available if you search around.
 You are free to use open source code within your bot's code.
 * Once calculations are performed, the bot decides what to do, and uses the platform to place orders on the exchange.

 ## Exchanges API

-The AA Platform places orders on exchanges through the use of APIs.
+The AA Platform places orders on exchanges through the use of the exchanges' APIs.
 You will need to create an API Key and configure your bot to use it.

 ### Creating the API Key